 Oriental Rugs

 Oriental rugs are unique treasures that carry the soul of the Orient within them.
-Each rug is unique, hand-knotted with centuries of knowledge and great care.
+Each rug is unique, hand-knotted with centuries of expertise and great care.
 The fine patterns reflect the cultural di...
 Oriental rugs are unique treasures that carry the soul of the Orient within them...

 Carpets